This journal is a member of the Committee on Publication Ethics (COPE).

 Before submitting your manuscript to European Journal of Inflammation, please ensure you have read the Aims & Scope.

-The journal publishes original papers describing research in the fields of immunology, pathology, pharmacology and general experimental and clinical medicine related to inflammation.
+The journal publishes original papers describing research in the fields of immunology, pathology, pharmacology and related general experimental and clinical research.

 3.3.1 Making your article discoverable